 One teacher instructed all the students.
 All grades were taught at the same time.
 Often the teacher was not much older than the students.
 The last classes were held in 1943 when consolidation of small districts occurred.

 The Belden School Restoration Commission was formed in 2004 by a group of Territory residents who raised funds and restored the building to how it appeared in 1936.

 On September 5, 2009, Belden School celebrated its Sesquicentennial and opened its doors to the general public.
 The Belden School Preservation Commission volunteer docents provide tours and special events at the school on the first and third Saturdays in June, July, August and September, from 10 a.m. until noon.

 To coordinate private tours, please call 630-254-4967.
 Visit BeldenSchool.com for more information.

 Education and Scholarship

 Our community is composed of people with a wide variety of interests and talents.
 The success of our community depends on this variety.
 Most students need some level of additional training in their chosen skill.
-The committee members truly hope that the efforts of the Galena Territory Foundation will help add strength to the fabric of the community, and will enable the young people of our school districts to enjoy success in their educational growth after high school.
+The commission members truly hope that the efforts of the Galena Territory Foundation will help add strength to the fabric of the community, and will enable the young people of our school districts to enjoy success in their educational growth after high school.